shaojwa/tools/less.md

-ctrl+b or b   // backward one windows ctrl+d or d   // forward half windows (d is down) ctrl+u or u   // backward half windows (u is up)
-G             // go to the end of file g             // go to the start of file q or ZZ       // exit the less pager
+ctrl+b or b   // backward one windows ctrl+d or d   // forward half windows (d is down) ctrl+u or u   // backward half windows (u is up) q or ZZ       // exit the less pager
 10j           // 10 lines forward.
 10k           // 10 lines backward.